valerius302/banknick/ReadMe.txt

 visualization for Q2 and Q3:
 While the visualization was done for daily monthly and weekly only the monthly was saved.
 However, by uncommenting plt.show() the remaining two can be seen too (and usd if needed).

+The visualization is done for the top 8 most prolific senders.
+But it can be easily extended.
+Indeed, I have build it such that we can do it for the entire set of senders pretty easily.
+It will of course have to be done in seperate "sheets" to print out for human consumption.